Necessity is the mother of invention.Plato

 #14.
 Patricia Billings

 Ms. Patricia Billings is an American inventor and businesswoman.
 She completed her study in Arts at Amarillo College in Texas.
-Her detour from art into technology came in the late 1970s, when a swan sculpture, after months of work, fell and shattered.
+Her detour from art into technology came in the late 1970s when a swan sculpture fell and shattered after months of work.
 Ms. Billings, who knew that Michelangelo and other Renaissance sculptors used a cement additive to give their plaster longevity, set out to create a modern equivalent.

 The most valuable patent in Ms. Billings’s portfolio is US5647180A for a fire-resistant building panel marketed by the name Geobond®.

-Geobond® products are so resistant to heat that after being torched with a 2,000°F flame for four hours, it remains lukewarm.
+Geobond® products are so resistant to heat that it remains lukewarm after being torched with a 2,000°F flame for four hours.

 Source – Inventricity

-Ms. Billings in her patent portfolio has 8 patents globally, which belong to 5 unique patent families.
+Ms. Billings, in her patent portfolio, has eight patents globally, which belong to 5 unique patent families.

 #15.
 Lynn Ann Conway

 Ms. Lynn Ann Conway is an American inventor.
 After earning her BS and MSEE from Columbia University’s School of Engineering and Applied Science, Ms. Conway joined IBM Research.
 There she made foundational contributions to computer architecture, including the invention of multiple-out-of-order dynamic instruction scheduling.
-Fired by IBM as she underwent gender transition in 1968, Ms. Conway secretly started her career over again in ‘stealth mode’, soon becoming a computer architect at Memorex.
+Fired by IBM as she underwent gender transition in 1968, Ms. Conway secretly started her career over again in stealth mode, soon becoming a computer architect at Memorex.
 She has also worked at MIT as a Vis.
 Assoc.
 Professor of EECS, Xerox Palo Alto Research Center, and DAPRA.
-At present, she is a Professor of Electrical Engineering and Computer Science at the University of Michigan.
+She is an Electrical Engineering and Computer Science Professor at the University of Michigan.